chltjdrhd777/vue-structure/README.md

 6. supporting application like snippets is really truely considerable.

+7. not like react, vue have a strict form for data determinig. like data(), methods.
+It means it is much easier to understand what is set

 Why not use this kind of awesome framework?
 I fall in love about it